appductionstudios/digitalocean_parse/README.md

 2. Setup a hostname for your DigitalOcean machine.
 Tutorials can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) and [here](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).

-3. Pull this repo into your machine under /root.
+3. Pull this repo into your machine.

-4. On your machine set all variables in **/root/migrate_parse.sh** then run the script.
+4. On your machine set all variables in **./config.json** then run `sh ./migrate_parse.sh`.

 5. Copy the generated **mongodb://** url and use it for your migration on Parse.com.

-6. Copy your background jobs into /root/parse-server-example/jobs.js file.
+6. For background jobs run `sh add_jobs.sh`.
+Then copy your background jobs to /root/parse-server-example/jobs.js file.
+And run `pm2 restart parse-server-wrapper`.
+Make sure to copy each job separately to ensure following the agenda syntax.

 Note: This script is based on these tutorials: